BemTG/SideChain-Bridge-for-CheapEth-chain/README.md

-# SideChain-Bridge-for-CheapEth-chain
+# Simple-SideChain-Bridge-for-CheapEth-chain

-Initial sidechain bridge prototype used to transfer mainet tokens and to CheapEth Sidechain
+Initial sidechain bridge implementation prototype used to transfer tokens from mainet to CheapEth Sidechain